Fundamental speed limits on entanglement dynamics of bipartite quantum systems: Speed Limits on Entanglement

 \section{Speed Limits on Entanglement}

-In general, quantum speed limits are the fundamental dynamical constraints imposed by quantum physics on the evolution speed of quantum systems.
-In this section, we present the quantum speed limits on entanglement manipulations.
+In general, quantum speed limits are the fundamental dynamical constraints imposed by quantum physics on the rate at which states and observables of quantum systems change over time.
+They provide the lower bound on the time required for changes in the distinguishability of states or changes in the expectation value of observables.
+The quantum speed limits for states and observables have been extensively studied for both unitary and non-unitary dynamics~\cite{Taddei2013, del_Campo2013, Deffner_2013, Peris2016, Pintos2022}.
+However, while quantum states and observables evolve over time in physical processes, entanglement may not change or may change at a slower rate.
+Therefore, conventional speed limits are not applicable to changes in entanglement.
+In this section, we present distinct quantum speed limits on entanglement manipulations in physical processes.

-Entanglement is a non-classical correlation present between bipartite or multipartite systems, which acts as a resource for several quantum processing tasks such as quantum teleportation~\cite{Ekert1991}, quantum key distribution~\cite{Das2021}, quantum communication~\cite{Bennett1993a}, quantum computation~\cite{Jozsa1997, Jozsa2003}, etc. To this end, a natural question arises as to ``how quickly can entanglement be generated or destroyed by some physical process?''
-To answer this question quantum speed limits on entanglement are introduced.
-The quantum speed limits on entanglement are defined as the maximal rate of change of entanglement,or upper bounds there of, and provide lower bounds on the time required for a certain change in entanglement.
+Entanglement is a non-classical correlation present between bipartite or multipartite systems, which acts as a resource for several quantum processing tasks such as quantum teleportation~\cite{Ekert1991}, quantum key distribution~\cite{Das2021}, quantum communication~\cite{Bennett1993a}, quantum computation~\cite{Jozsa1997, Jozsa2003}, etc. Generating the desired amount of entanglement on various experimental platforms requires high control, especially in the presence of unwanted interactions and noise.
+Another challenge in quantum communication and quantum computing is maintaining entanglement over long distances and long periods in the presence of noise~\cite{Yu2006, Gatto2019, Sakuldee2023}.
+Subsystems become uncorrelated due to the presence of external noises, such as decoherence and dissipation.
+Moreover, the current interest lies in the fast generation of entangled states~\cite{Sorelli2019, PaweL2023}.
+To this end, a natural question arises as to ``how quickly can entanglement be generated or destroyed by some physical process?''
+To answer this question, quantum speed limits on entanglement are introduced.
+The quantum speed limits on entanglement are defined as the maximal rate of change of entanglement, or upper bounds thereof, and provide lower bounds on the time required for a certain change in entanglement.